DeathChaos25/p5_library_ex/README.md

 # p5_library_ex
- P5 Library for TGE's atlusscriptcompiler with stubbed functions replaced with custom ones for use with expanded flowscript functions patch.
+ P5 Library for TGE's atlusscriptcompiler with stubbed functions replaced with custom ones for use with Persona 5 EX mod.

    New Functions: